agentrickard/domain/domain_config/README.md

 Installation
 ============

+If some variable changes are not picked up when the page renders, you may need add domain-sensitivity to the site's cache.

-Previously the module relied on manually cloning `default.services.yml` to change `required_cache_contexts` to:
+To do so, clone  `default.services.yml` to `services.yml` and change the `required_cache_contexts` value to:

 ```YAML
     required_cache_contexts: ['languages:language_interface', 'theme', 'user.permissions', 'url.site']